"If you listen closely, you can hear me yell, ‘Elizabeth Warren can suck my dick!’ for no reason. It got oddly political.”

 Although they take music seriously, they don’t approach it with a solemn intensity; they frequently mock the gravity of art, and constantly refer to “both” of their fans.
 Not having fun would defeat the whole purpose of what they’re doing.

-Most of the Haff Deece “recording sessions” aren’t recording sessions at all—they’re just four friends shooting the shit, watching YouTube videos or whatever else grabs their attention, and when inspiration strikes, they duck into Stoehrer’s room and let the chaos commence.
+Most of the Haff Deece “recording sessions” aren’t recording sessions at all—they’re just four friends messing around, watching YouTube videos or whatever else grabs their attention, and when inspiration strikes, they duck into Stoehrer’s room and let the chaos commence.
 They frequently mention the “oofs” that they make, which is their neologism for songs created on a whim in a matter of hours.
 “Puthy Hungies,” currently the group’s only song on streaming services, was an “oof” made the first time they met Pichierri, before he was officially part of the collective.
 And “Donna and Midge,” an “oof” that includes an organ sample and Mitchell rapping “I’m the dopest here, the Yogi Bear,” was made while the group was watching “That ‘70s Show.”

 “We were so gassed the night we made the ‘Donna and Midge’ song,” Pichierri said, recalling the night with an enlivened amusement.
 “We went out and started recording shit for a music video with no concept or idea of what it was.
 It was just a sequence of me jumping over Jake leapfrogging.
 We had a fist fight in there.
 I’ve never seen that since we recorded it—I have no idea what’s on there.”